-Diagnostic imaging utilizes various imaging technologies, such as computed tomography (CT), magnetic resonance imaging (MRI), x-ray, nuclear medicine scanning and sonography.
-Imaging technicians and technologists maintain equipment, prepare patients for imaging, produce the images, keep patient records and may provide preliminary analysis of the images.
-The supervising physician uses the images to provide diagnoses.
-Many hours might be spent standing, and these techs may need to lift or move patients.
+Diagnostic imaging utilizes various imaging technologies, such as computed tomography (CT), magnetic resonance imaging (MRI), x-ray, nuclear medicine scanning, and sonography.
+Imaging technicians and technologists maintain equipment, prepare patients for imaging procedures, produce the images, and maintain patient records.
+They also might provide preliminary analysis of images, although supervising physicians ultimately provide diagnoses.
+Imaging technicians might spend many hours standing and they might need to lift or move patients.

 |Degree Level||Associate's degree is the most common|

 |Licensure and Certification||Licensure is required in some states; certification is optional, but preferred by some employers|

 |Experience||Clinical training is required|